haotran-california/rust_node_blog/js_runtime_part_1.md

 ```

+Note that the program will log `"Results: Hello World!"`.

-Firstly we compile the string containing the code into a `v8::Script` object.
+Firstly the JavaScript String which contains the code is compiled into a `v8::Script` object.
 This script object is now run in order to produce a `v8::Value`.
 In this case our script will
 return a JavaScript String.
-Commonly, in other cases, the compiled script will return a JavaScript Object.
+Note that in other cases the compiled script will commonly return a JavaScript Object.
 Since the resulting value is a string it can be transformed into
 a `v8::Local<v8::String>`.
 Finally, with this local string handle we can call the method `to_rust_string_lossy` in order to convert into a Rust String.

-Observe that we have gone
+Observe the following transformation:
-from Script -> Value -> Local::String -> (Rust) String.
+Script -> Value -> Local::String -> (Rust) String.

 Each of the methods: compile, run, to_string, and to_rust_string_lossy were associated with these transformations.
-Much of v8 programming, from my limited experience, feels like following these chains of transformations.
+Much of v8 programming, from my limited experience, deals with following these
+chains of transformations.

 The concept of a bridge was inspired by Mayank Choubey's book [Deno Internals](https://choubey.gitbook.io/internals-of-deno).